gageracer/edithor/example/uiresult.md

 **Segment 18:** (471 characters)

 It felt like meeting someone who spoke the same language.
 Someone who understood.
-I texted Emma that night: "I think I'm falling for someone."
+I texted Emma that night: "I think I'm falling for someone.".
 Her response: "I know.
 Alex is good for you."
 My breath caught.
 How did she know Alex's name?
 I hadn't mentioned it in my message.
 "How do you know about Alex?"
 I typed.
 Long pause.
 Then: "I know everything about your life.
 I see it all.
 Every date, every choice, every moment.
 I'm always here."
 It should have been comforting.

 **Segment 19:** (413 characters)